Last updated on September 25th, 2023 at 12:51 pm

 It sure looks like homebuyers who purchased homes in 2009 made a great decision.

-It’s no wonder experts are keeping an eye on the San Diego housing market to make sure another crash doesn’t occur.
+It’s no wonder experts are keeping an eye on the Southern California housing market to make sure another crash doesn’t occur.

 So what would indicate a potential crash?
 Well, usually it’s due to overvaluation—when home prices get too high they become unaffordable and cause buyers to back away from the market.